Transitioning to Closed-Circuit Rebreather Diving

 How Much Will All This Cost?

-The short generic answer, without knowing anything about your circumstances, is budget a minimum of about $15,000 to switch to closed circuit rebreather sport diving.
+The short generic answer, without knowing anything about your circumstances, is budget up to $20,000 to switch to closed circuit rebreather sport diving.
 Here is how that breaks down: Most major brand eCCRs cost around $10K, sometimes a little less and very often more for fully optioned technical diving configurations.
 (Like automobiles, the low price in the advertising is rarely the final price paid to drive it out of the dealer lot.)
-To this you need to add roughly another $1K in accessories such as bailout bottle and regulator, plus a starter package of consumables such as absorbent.
-Some open circuit equipment you have might be able to be repurposed for closed circuit (DSMB and reel, mask and fins, etc) but often at least some of your equipment will not be suitable and if not figure another $1K.
+To this you need to add roughly another $1K to $2K in accessories, plus a starter package of consumables such as absorbent.
+Some open circuit equipment you have might be able to be repurposed for closed circuit (bailout regulator, DSMB and reel, mask and fins, etc) but often at least some of your equipment will not be suitable and if not figure another $1K to $2K.
 The training costs are highly variable but about $2K is typical, sometimes more depending on boat trip costs.
-If the training is not available locally, then add whatever your preferences are for travel and a week of lodging, but assume an average of $1K.
-That totals $15K perhaps a little less, but possibly as much as $20K.
+If the training is not available locally, then add whatever your preferences are for travel and a week of lodging, but assume an average of $2K to $3K.
 There are some corners you can cut to reduce initial costs, such as deferring technical options or buying refurbished equipment, but do not cut corners with the quality of the training.

 The reality is that if a $15K to $20K budget gives you pause, then you probably should reconsider or delay switching to closed circuit.